mysteriumnetwork/devbook/ci/README.md

 That's all.
 If everything went well, Gitlab will mirror updates whenever you push to any branch in Github repo.
 If the project has `.gitlab-ci.yml`, Gitlab will run build pipeline and report build status back to the Github.

+## Post mirror setup

+1. We use group runners in Gitlab, under `mysteriumnetwork` group: https://gitlab.com/groups/mysteriumnetwork/-/settings/ci_cd
+To utilize them, disable Shared runners (that are enabled by default for new projects) in your project → `Settings → CI / CD → Runners`